There are no formal age restrictions, although under 18s will require consent from a parent or guardian

 There is no lower weight limit, however with smaller children the deciding factor may be whether they are big enough to safely wear the safety harness and emergency parachute.
 The duty instructor’s decision on this matter will be final.
 Some instances may allow for lighter children to fly from the rear seat of the glider (where the instructor normally sits).

 You must not suffer from faintness, giddiness, fits, a serious heart condition or anything that could endanger the glider in flight.
 You will be required to complete a medical declaration prior to your flight.

 You may control the glider under the pilot’s supervision if you wish.
 Don’t feel pressured if you’d rather just enjoy the experience and watch the views.
-You should discuss this with your instructor before flying.
+You should discuss this with your pilot before flying.